paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/_Patterns for Coding Questions e3f5361611c147ebb2fb3eff37a743fd/Parenthesis b2a79fe0baaf47459a53183b2f99115c.md

     class Solution__:
         def longestValidParentheses(self, s: str):
             """
-            Whenever we see a new open parenthesis, we push the current longest streak to the prev_streak_stack. and reset the current length
+            Whenever we see a new open parenthesis, reset the streak we push the current longest streak to the prev_streak_stack. and reset the current length
-            Whenever we see a close parenthesis,
-                If there is no matching open parenthesis for a close parenthesis, reset the current count.
+            Whenever we see a close parenthesis, extend the streak If there is no matching open parenthesis for a close parenthesis, reset the current count.
                 else:
                     we pop the top value, and add the value (which was the previous longest streak up to that point) to the current one (because they are now contiguous) and add 2 to count for the matching open and close parenthesis.

             Use this example to understand `"(()())"`